China brands associated with “quality” aren’t necessarily safe. 2001 Lenox Butterfly Meadow pattern china: 63,700 ppm Lead

 Are these readings accurate?

-Test results reported here on the Lead Safe Mama blog are accurate, replicable and science-based.
-One full set of XRF test results is always reported, however tests are done multiple times to confirm the results.
-Each set of test results reported is from a 60-second test unless otherwise noted.
+Test results reported here on the Lead Safe Mama website are accurate, replicable, and science-based.
+A full set of XRF test results is always reported, however tests are conducted multiple times to confirm the results.
+Each set of results reported is from a 60-second test unless otherwise noted.
 All components and colors are tested.
-The instrumentation used for the testing reported on this blog is the same instrumentation used by the United States Consumer Product Safety Commission to test consumer goods for the presence toxic heavy metals (like Lead, Cadmium, Arsenic and Mercury.)
-To learn more about the testing reported on this blog, click here.
+The instrumentation used for the testing published on this site is the same XRF method the United States Consumer Product Safety Commission uses when testing consumer goods for the presence toxic heavy metals (like Lead, Cadmium, Arsenic, and Mercury).
+To learn more about the testing we report here at Lead Safe Mama, click here.

 What does Lenox have to say about this?